ccb-hms/Intro-to-R-Semisynchonous/schedules/links-to-lessons.md

 Relevant video links are provided for each lesson as a supplement to the main workshop.
 These videos provide a slightly different perspective on the workshop materials and allow you to vary your learning between reading and watching/listening.

-It can be difficult to commit to and complete self-learning materials.

 ## Lessons

 I. [Access Part I Here](./links-part-1.md)